Starttoaster/docker-cloudflare/README.md

 | -e USER_APIKEY | A unique 'Global API Key' is assigned to every Cloudflare DNS user | Required |
 | -e USER_ZONE | A unique 'Zone ID' is assigned to each domain registered in a Cloudflare account | Required |

+NOTE: Please be nice to Cloudflare's API.
+Don't set a custom interval of less than a minute.
+About 3-5 minutes is pretty standard.

 # API Attributes

 Email: This is simply the email address used to sign up for Cloudflare.
 This can be found under "My Profile".

-Global API Key: This is found in the Cloudflare website under "My Profile > API Keys > Global API Key"

-[See this link on finding the Global API Key](https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-CloudFlare-API-key-)
+Global API Key: This is found in the Cloudflare website under "My Profile > API Keys > Global API Key" [See this link on finding the Global API Key](https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-CloudFlare-API-key-)

 Zone Identifier: Found in the Cloudflare website on your domain's "Overview" page written as "Zone ID"